 Te Tiriti o Waitangi (The Treaty of Waitangi) is the foundation of our partnership together with Māori in Aotearoa New Zealand—the founding of our biculturalism.
 But this partnership has had a rocky pathway, with complex and often painful histories since the Treaty was signed in 1840.

-The Salvation Army acknowledges the principles of partnership, protection and participation inherent in the Treaty of Waitangi.
+The Salvation Army is committed to the principles of partnership, protection and participation inherent in the Treaty of Waitangi.

 New Zealand was founded on the basis of bi-cultural partnership.
 The Salvation Army aims to work together with Māori in all our church and social service settings, sharing our skills and supporting one another.